ramblingsofadev/docs/console.md

 <h3 id="why-is-this-library-included">Why Is This Library Included?</h3>

 At first glance, including a console library in an API framework might seem weird.
 However, there are some tasks, [such as clearing framework caches](#built-in-commands), that are most easily accomplished with console commands.
-We decided not to use another console library because we felt we could provide a better DX than most, eg by providing [annotation support](#command-annotations) and a great [fluent syntax](configuration.md#component-console-commands) for configuring commands.
+We decided not to use another console library because we felt we could provide a better DX than most, eg by providing [attribute support](#command-attributes) and a great [fluent syntax](configuration.md#component-console-commands) for configuring commands.

 <h2 id="running-commands">Running Commands</h2>